This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

 Roast And Smoke

-There are some foods that are best roasted, like a smoked prime rib roast, where it also makes sense to add some of that tasty smoke flavor.
+There are some foods that are best roasted, like a smoked prime rib roast, where it also makes sense to add some of that tasty smoked flavor.

 Roasting while adding smokey flavor is similar to hot and warm smoking in that the purpose is mostly to add flavor to your food.
 Using smoke in tandem with a roast isn’t going to do much in terms of adding preservative qualities to your food.